 Having a CD ladder can also be helpful when interest rates are on the rise.
 Laddering can provide you with enough cash for new CDs with higher yields.
 Shop around for the best CD rates available today.

 Building your ladder

-The money from the 1-year CD that has just matured is rolled over into a new 5-year CD, since you no longer have a CD maturing in 5 years.
+The money from the one-year CD that has just matured is rolled over into a new five-year CD, since you no longer have a CD maturing in five years.
 Every year you're replacing the CD on the rung that's farthest out.

 By always replacing the longest maturity, which is the top rung on the ladder, you're always reaping the benefit of earning the highest interest rates.
 If interest rates happen to be in a slump for one year, you're only reinvesting a portion of your investment when yields are low.
 And you don't have to try to guess when rates are at their highest because you're constantly reinvesting.

 The most important thing to keep in mind when laddering CDs is to make sure the maturities match your cash needs.
 It's no good having a 1-year CD if you have an emergency halfway into the term and are in a cash crunch because your money is tied up.
 You won't want to tap into your CD because penalties for early withdrawal will squash your returns.